We are open for submissions September 1 through November 15, 2014.

 6) We do accept simultaneous submissions.
 However, kindly drop us a message if your work is accepted elsewhere.

-8) We’d love to hear why you have chosen to submit to Duende—we love to make new friends—but no need to send us a formal bio.
+8) We’d love to hear why you have chosen to submit to Duende—we love to make new friends—and how you heard about us.
+No need to send us a formal bio, though we are happy to read one.
 For us, it’s all about the writing.

 9) Submitting to Duende is free.
 We are grateful for the opportunity to review your work.